MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 When a OneDrive has no segments associated:

-- The user can share files and folders based on the information barriers policy applied to the user and the sharing setting for the OneDrive.
+- The user can share files and folders based on the information barrier policy applied to the user and the sharing setting for the OneDrive.

 ## Accessing shared files from a OneDrive that has segments associated